The table below details criteria for assessment of severity of acute asthma attacks in children.

 Life-threatening asthma

-Any one of the following in a patient with severe asthma:
+SpO2 <92% plus any one of the following in a child with severe asthma:

 Clinical signs